 When the ham is almost done with its initial bake, make the glaze in a saucepan.

-In a large saucepan, combine the orange juice, honey, mustards, butter, bourbon, orange zest and Worcestershire sauce.
+Combine the orange juice, honey, mustards, butter, bourbon, orange zest and Worcestershire sauce.
 Whisk until smooth.

 Cook over medium heat and stir constantly.
-Stirring ensures the glaze, which calls for several sticky ingredients won’t burn, and will instead bubble and cook down.
+Stirring ensures the glaze, which calls for several sticky ingredients, won’t burn, and will instead bubble and cook down.